chef/chef-web-docs/content/chef_compliance_phase.md

 The list of results per control will be truncated to this amount to reduce the size of reports.
 A summary of removed results will be sent with each impacted control.
 Defaults to `50`.
 Set this attribute with `default['audit']['control_results_limit']`.

+#### Alternate Chef Infra Server URL

+When reporting to a Chef Automate instance proxied via Chef Infra Server, Compliance Phase can be configured to use a different URL than the `chef_server_url` configured in `client.rb`.
+This is enabled with the attribute `default['audit']['server']`.

 ### Reporting

 #### Reporting to Chef Automate via Chef Infra Server